 Holacracy – An invitation for Your Opinion first

-However, some of these very few posts about real experiences, which are not just fancy speculation, sound like things had not been applied very well.
-Holacracy is a new concept how to organize a company without bosses.
+However, some of these very few posts about real experiences, which are not just fancy speculation, sound like things had not been going very well.
+Holacracy positions itself as a new concept for organizing a company without bosses.
 But as with every concept, you can apply it an a useful fashion, or you can just create nonsense with it.
 No single concept in the world will provide you from doing so.
 And the reason might also have to do with ones own background, especially when it comes to changing the way an organization shall work.
 Holacracy does not by any means tell about bureaucracy, and it does not at all prevent people having a lot of fun with each other at work (or also out of the office).
 But maybe the former organization had already a tendency to endless formalization and bureaucracy?
 Maybe people start feeling uncomfortable, when their former power role is simply not there anymore, and socializing apart from hierarchy was never their preference before?

 There are also interesting positive reports about this concept.
 Take for example the story of Zappo’s former HR “boss”, Hollie Delaney, who tells a little bit about her story with Holacracy at Zappos and also about Zappos’ overall approach with culture, collaboration, happy people, including the Holacracy concept.